AYCEdemo/emptyx16/src/emptyx16.md

 ### Screen Border Color
 [X16 VERA Display Composer](#x16-vera-display-composer)

-## X16 VERA Sprites (OBJs)
+## X16 VERA Sprites

-### OAM (Object Attribute Memory)
+### Sprite Attributes
-VERA contains the data for 128 OBJs mapped to the location of 1FC00h in VRAM.
-OAM size is 1024 bytes which extends to the end of VRAM at 1FFFFh.
+VERA contains the data for 128 sprites mapped to the location of 1FC00h in VRAM.
+The total size is 1024 bytes which extends to the end of VRAM at 1FFFFh.
-It contains an 8-byte entry for each of 128 OBJs:
+It contains an 8-byte entry for each of 128 sprites:
 ```
 Byte 0-1
   Bit 15    Color Depth (0=4bpp, 1=8bpp)